 Day 6: Cat Ba Island to Hanoi

 Next, you can continue your journey from Cat Ba to Hanoi to end your northern Vietnam trip like I did.
 Known for its rich culture and gorgeous old architecture, Hanoi is one of the most popular cities to visit in northern Vietnam.
 It is also the capital of Vietnam and shows the influences of French, Chinese, and Southeast Asian.
+You can plan a one-day stay in Hanoi or can even set aside a couple of days to properly explore this city.

 Apart from the culture, what I loved the most about Hanoi is the food here.
 Hanoi has distinct dishes than southern Vietnam and if you don’t mind occasional non-vegetarian food, then there is a lot to try out here.